-He quit the gangs.
+He quit the gang.
 They killed his girl.
 He became… Deadbeat at Dawn.
 Or so the tag-line for Jim Van Bebber’s blood drenched thriller would have you believe.
-But this isn’t a straightforward Hollywood revenge storyline, things are a lot weirder and a lot messier.
-It’s an incredibly filthy piece of work just to look at, and there are also certain visuals that might have been more at home on Arrow’s own American Horror Project.
-But purely as a gang warfare narrative things are a lot less cohesive both in terms of storytelling and the performances that this all hangs on.
+But this isn’t a straightforward Hollywood revenge storyline and things are a lot weirder and a lot messier.
+Just looking at it will tell you this isn’t a mainstream action movie.
+It’s an incredibly filthy piece of work and there are even certain visuals that might be more at home in a release from Arrow’s earlier American Horror Project.
+Even purely as a gang warfare narrative things are a lot less cohesive than you might expect, both in terms of the storytelling and the performances that everything hangs on.
 It’s a strange and disjointed eighty minutes to say the least.
-But is it entertaining anyway?
+But is it entertaining?
 I guess that depends on what you’re after.
-Get your ninja throwing stars ready as we venture into the sinister underbelly of Dayton Ohio…
+Get your ninja throwing stars ready as we venture into the sinister underbelly of… Dayton, Ohio.

-The first act of the story is certainly the shakiest aspect of the whole film, and potentially something that will put off first time viewers.
-The grainy 16mm photography is present for the whole thing, as are all the kaleidoscopic scene transitions that sometimes appear.
-But it doesn’t really do a great job of setting up what is going on as the story jumps between our hero Goose (Van Bebber), his girlfriend Christy (Megan Murphy) and a fortune teller, and his scumbag rival Danny (Paul Harper).
+The first act of the story is the shakiest aspect of the whole film, and it’s certainly something that will put off potential first time viewers.
+Dark and grainy 16mm photography is present for the whole thing, as are the kaleidoscopic scene transitions that are sometimes employed.
+But the real problem is that it doesn’t often do a great job of setting up what is happening as the story jumps between our hero Goose (Van Bebber), his girlfriend Christy (Megan Murphy) and his scumbag rival Danny (Paul Harper).
 There are a lot of jarring edits and the immediate inclusion of attempted rape doesn’t help the story hit the ground running.
-But strangely as things progress the film becomes more competent… and also a lot weirder.
+But strangely as things progress the film becomes both weirder and more competent.

-The basic premise is that Goose is having second thoughts about his lifestyle choice as a turf war begins to escalate between his gang The Ravens, and their enemies The Spyders.
-There is at least a taste of things to come as the two factions square off at a local cemetery (a recurring location that was probably nice and quiet for the shoot) and the film makers express their love for nunchucks and severed fingers.
-But Goose is later convinced by Christy that all of this is a terrible idea.
-Eventually anyway, he takes some talking into the idea of quitting.
-So the stage is set for a sudden tragedy as they go through a laughable romance montage and the criminal elements begin to move against them.
+The underlying premise is that Goose is having second thoughts about his lifestyle choice when a turf war begins to escalate between his gang The Ravens, and their enemies The Spyders.
+There is at least a taste of things to come as the two factions square off in a local cemetery (a recurring location that was probably nice and quiet for the production) where the film makers express their love for nunchucks and severed fingers.
+But Goose is later convinced by Christy that all of this is a terrible way to live.
+Or he eventually comes around to the idea at least, since he takes some talking into quitting.
+Then the stage is set for tragedy as the couple go through a laughable romance montage… and the criminal elements begin to move against them.

-The whole ‘going straight’ trope is very predictable but the execution of this as with most of the plot is very lacking.
-The point of Christy being interesting in black magic and the occult is never clear since it doesn’t reappear later on, and her use of a Ouija(TM) board-game to predict her own demise is too funny to be dramatic.
+The whole ‘bad guy going straight’ trope is very predictable but the execution, as with most of the plot, is very lacking.
+Christy is very interested in the occult for reasons that are never clear since it doesn’t come back around later on, outside a few interesting visual elements.
+It also doesn’t help that the use of a Ouija(TM) board to predict her own demise is too funny to be dramatic.
 The thing looks like it came brand new from the local toy store.
-It’s also strange that Goose seems to be making a living selling cocaine in dirty back alleys instead of actually making a clean break.
-But again it’s never revisited when things go awry.
-However this is all about to take a veer into good-bad territory as Danny’s goons (who all have great names like Asphalt and Bonecrusher) make a big mess of getting revenge on Goose for his earlier actions.
+The clean break is also questionable when Goose seems to be making money selling cocaine in dirty back alleys instead of actually moving on with his life.
+Most of these elements should have been revisited when things go awry instead of being dropped.
+However, this is all about to take a veer into good-bad territory as Danny’s goons (who all have great names like Asphalt and Bonecrusher) foul up their revenge on Goose for his earlier actions.

-The secondary characters are what make this a fun experience.
-You want weird indie film dialogue delivered by odd people that aren’t actors?
+These secondary characters are what make this a fun.
+Do you enjoy strange indie film dialogue delivered by odd people that aren’t actors?
 This has it in spades.
 Bonecrusher himself (Marc Pitman) sets the tone by giving a drug fuelled speech about how much he hates everyone and how much he loves killing.
-He also likes to talk about how intestines look like snakes, so I have to wonder why the far less interesting Danny is the gang leader.
-Later on when things go horribly wrong Goose visits his father, another bit part that feels like the actor has dropped in from another planet.
-He rants about beer in between his paranoid delusions about the outside world wearing only a pair of trousers.
-Even better the third act offers old ladies yelling about guns and random café patrons declaring that they’re having breakfast with ‘The Lord’.
+He also likes talking about how intestines look like snakes, so I have to wonder why the far less interesting Danny is the leader.
+Later when things go horribly wrong Goose decides to visit his father, who gives another performance that feels like the actor has dropped in from another planet.
+He rants about beer in between paranoid delusions about the outside world while wearing only a pair of trousers.
+Later the third act offers old ladies yelling about guns while café patrons declare that they’re having breakfast with ‘The Lord’.
 Why?
 I have no idea.
 But these are just a few examples of the Thespian treats on offer as the movie goes off the rails.

-Eventually Goose is rescued from his self destructive and suicidal tendencies by his second in command … Keith (Ric Walker).
-Maybe he was just too cool already to need a scary nickname.
-Instead of helping him get revenge he demands that Goose helps them during an armed robbery.
-But of course The Spyders have another angle and their truce during the heist is not what it seems.
-I give them credit for not doing the same old one man on a quest for vengeance cliché, but some of this other stuff is perhaps too off-the-wall.
-It’s memorable at least as the story becomes a mixture of Warriors style chase scenes and Street Trash style splatter effects.
+Eventually Goose is rescued from his self destructive tendencies by his second in command… Keith (Ric Walker).
+Maybe he was just too cool already to need a scary nickname?
+But instead of helping him get revenge he demands that Goose help out during an armed robbery.
+Their old rivals The Spyders offer a truce during the heist, but of course things are not quite what they seem.
+It’s here that I give them credit for not doing the tired one man on a quest for vengeance cliché, but on the other hand perhaps some of this other stuff is too off-the-wall.
+It’s pretty memorable at least, as the story becomes a mixture of The Warriors style chase scenes and Street Trash style splatter effects.
 Is that a graffiti sign that just says ‘Milwaukee’ on it?
-Did that news reporter say this was a teenage gang?
+Did a news report just say these thirty-five year old men were in a teenage gang?
 Was that a store advertising cold beer and worms?

-It’s best to just sit back and let the madness wash over you as the movie takes multiple detours into the grimiest back streets of the American Midwest.
-They even throw in an Elm Street style hallucination during one scene before going all out with car stunts and knife fights.
-It’s a rickety and often shambolic piece of work that contains a lot of material that someone must have just thought was the epitome of cool… but there is admittedly a kind of ramshackle charm to it all.
-And not one bad dummy effect in sight.
+It’s best to just sit back and enjoy the madness as the story takes multiple detours into the grimiest back streets of the American Midwest.
+There’s even in a Nightmare on Elm Street style hallucination during one sequence before it starts to become all out car stunts and knife fights.
+It’s a rickety and often shambolic piece of work that contains a lot of material that exists purely because someone thought it was the epitome of cool.
+And yet there is a kind of ramshackle charm to it all, with not one bad dummy effect in sight.
 Their attempt at telling a simple one man against the odds underdog story often fails completely and the characters are all pretty unlikeable.
-Instead you might find yourself rooting for the director and star as they attempted crazier, gorier, and more dangerous looking sequences.
-It’s strange and sometimes unconventional, but there are times when that’s just the right mixture.
+But as things go on you might find yourself rooting for the director and star as they attempt crazier, gorier, and more dangerous looking set pieces.
+It’s strange and often unconventional, but sometimes that’s just the right mixture.

 Notes on the remastered edition from Arrow Video